Applied Movement Science

 M.Ed.
 Plus EC-12 Physical Education Teacher Certification:

 The Physical Education Teacher Education Masters of Education M.Ed in the Department of Curriculum and Instruction is now aligned with the post-baccalaurate program to enable students to work simultaneously on the masters degree and EC-12 physical education teaching certification.
 Both the M.Ed and teacher certification can be completed in 2 years.
 If you have a bachelors degree and are interested in both a masters in physical education teacher education and physical education teacher certification apply today.
+Please visit the Department of Curriculum & Instruction.

 Visit the Texas Education Agency Website